 Diets that do not include animal products may not provide enough cobalamin.
 Vegetarians or vegans with these diets are at higher risk of a vitamin B12 deficiency.
 Additionally, people who have conditions that interfere with proper absorption of nutrients, like celiac disease, Crohn’s disease, are also at higher risk for developing a deficiency in vitamin B12.

 A deficiency of vitamin B12 can cause a condition called megaloblastic anemia.
 Symptoms associated with this deficiency include fatigue, weight loss, constipation, numbness and tingling of the hands and feet, loss of appetite, memory problems, confusion, and depression.

 What’s the best source for all of the B vitamins?

-One easy way to make sure that you get your daily dose of these important B vitamins is to take a B complex supplement, such as Nature Made Super B Energy Complex, which contains 100% of the Daily Value of all eight B vitamins in one convenient softgel.
+One easy way to make sure that you get your daily dose of these important B vitamins is to take a Vitamin B Complex supplement, such as Nature Made Super B Energy Complex, which contains over 100% of the Daily Value of all eight B vitamins in one convenient softgel.

 This information is only for educational purposes and is not medical advice or intended as a recommendation of any specific products.
 Consult your health care provider for more information.